Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 Ensure when New Game is pressed a new game is started from level one. | When New Game is pressed a new game is started from level one. | Pass
 Ensure when Pause Game is pressed, the game pauses and when resumed, game starts again from its "frozen state". | When Pause Game is pressed, the game pauses and when resumed, game starts again from its "frozen state". | Pass
 Enuse when Mute Sounds is pressed, all sounds and music is muted. | When Mute Sounds is pressed, all sounds and music is muted. | Pass
+Ensure Buttons work on all major browsers. | Buttons were tested on Chrome, Safari, Firefox and Edge on laptop and mobile devices.
+No known issues. | Pass
+Enuse music and FX sounds work on all major browsers. | Music and FX sounds were tested on Chrome, Safari, Firefox and Edge on laptop and mobile devices.
+No known issues on laptop, however on mobile devices, including tablets, music and FX sounds don't work. | Fail
 Test responsiveness of website on all screen sizes on Chrome browser       | Outcome | Pass/Fail Test responsiveness of website on all screen sizes on Safari browser       | Outcome | Pass/Fail Test responsiveness of website on all screen sizes on Firefox browse       | Outcome | Pass/Fail